codeshredder/OMAPL137/omapl137_develop_guide.rst

 0. What is it?
 ==============

-It is a short way to build L137 test environment.
+It is a short way to build L137 develop environment.

 1. Overview